Learning Outcomes

 Introduction

 Leasehold covenants are contractual promises in a lease that set out the obligations and rights of both landlord and tenant.
 The termination of a lease brings the contractual relationship to an end, either by agreement, by operation of law, or by statutory procedure.
-For SQE1, you must be able to identify the main types of leasehold covenants, understand the remedies for breach, and apply the correct legal process for lease termination in a given scenario.
+Being able to analyse the type of covenant, choose the appropriate remedy for breach, and follow the correct termination process is central to resolving lease disputes.
+In business tenancies, the Landlord and Tenant Act 1954 often prevails over common law termination, and requires strict compliance with notice procedures and grounds of opposition.
+For repairing breaches, statutory provisions limit damages and can restrict enforcement, and for rent arrears, commercial landlords have both forfeiture and a statutory recovery regime alongside other tools.

 Types of Leasehold Covenants